 Their book Spiritual Rx: Prescriptions for Living a Meaningful Life recommends resources and exercises for exploring those practices.
-The content on Spirituality & Practice, compiled from years of the Brussats' work, is also organized around the practices.
+The content on Spirituality & Practice, much of it compiled from years of the Brussats' work, is also organized around the practices.

-To read more about Frederic and Mary Ann work over the years, click here.
+To read more about Frederic and Mary Ann and their work over the years, click here.

 Editor and Social Media Manager